Bush Institute-SMU Economic Growth Initiative

 Global Economic Engagement

 Economic integration with Canada, Mexico, Central America, and the rest of the global economy produces enormous benefits for the United States.
-Free trade fosters innovation, productivity, and competitiveness in the global marketplace.

 As the U.S. economy adds new jobs, some — generally less skilled and well-paid — will be lost.
 This is a natural process that has always been at work in the United States.
 Our challenge is to enable these workers to retrain and move as needed to benefit from new opportunities, ensuring our country and those around us can prosper into the future.

 - The United States, Canada, and Mexico face skills and workforce shortages.
 Meanwhile, Central America needs to create more jobs.